 There are many ways to create wealth.
 Stocks, bonds, businesses, inheritance, and real estate.
-Some of these investment methods are easy to start with, like stocks, but some of these ways are not so easy, like real estate.
+Some of these investment methods are easy to start with, like stocks, but some of these ways are not so easy, like investing in real estate.
 The barrier to entry to real estate is perhaps the highest in the entire asset classes to having wealth.
 However, it is also the easiest path to achieve any financial goal you have and have the freedom to do whatever you want.

 But why is real estate investment one of the best ways to generate wealth, and what is the difference it has from owning a business or buying stocks?
 There are many reasons behind that, but it is mostly stability.
 In this article, we will discuss real estate investing, how to start investing in real estate, and other details you must be aware of if you are thinking about the real estate investment path.